Prag8855/aab/content/contact.md

 ### Donate

 This website is my full time job.
 If my work helped you, [donate a few euros](/donate "Donate to All About Berlin") to support me.
 You can donate with [Stripe](/out/stripe), [PayPal](/out/paypal), [Patreon](/out/patreon), or a [SEPA transfer](/glossary/SEPA-%C3%9Cberweisung).

+A positive review [on Google Maps](https://maps.app.goo.gl/9JPTZeCRpkcxgqqp6) also helps a lot.

 {% include "_blocks/tipJar.html"%}